ghc/ghc/docs/users_guide/ghci.rst

 3. At least one of the classes ``Ci`` is numeric.

-At the GHCi prompt, or with GHC if the ``-XExtendedDefaultRules`` flag is given, the following additional differences apply:
+At the GHCi prompt, or with GHC if the :ghc-flag:`-XExtendedDefaultRules` flag is given, the following additional differences apply:

 -  Rule 2 above is relaxed thus: *All* of the classes ``Ci`` are